beginning of content

 Pregnancy

-If you are pregnant, you may experience nausea during the first trimester (first 12 weeks) of pregnancy.
+If you are pregnant, you might have nausea, especially during the first trimester (first 12 weeks) of pregnancy.
 This is called morning sickness, even though it can happen at any time of day.
 Sometimes, you might also feel nauseous after having your baby.

 When should I see my doctor?